opsani/servo-k8s/README.md

 # servo-k8s
 Optune servo driver for Kubernetes (native)

-This driver supports an application deployed on k8s, as a number of **Deployment** objects in a single namespace.
-The namespace name is the application name and all Deployment objects in that namespace are considered part of the application.
+This driver supports an application deployed on K8s, as a number of **Deployment** objects, and optionally specific **Containers**, in a single namespace.
+The namespace name is the application name and all **Deployment** objects in that namespace are considered part of the application.

->If the `OPTUNE_USE_DEFAULT_NAMESPACE` environment variable is set, the driver uses the default namespace rather than the application name.
-This is useful when the servo/driver runs in a pod in the same namespace as the application (i.e., the servo is embedded in the application)
+> If the `OPTUNE_USE_DEFAULT_NAMESPACE` environment variable is set, the driver uses the default namespace rather than the application name.
+This is useful when the driver runs in a deployment in the same namespace as the application (i.e., the servo is embedded in the application).

-Each container in the application's pods is considered a separate component.
-The component names are reported by 'adjust --query' as follows:
-- if the deployment's pod template has a single container, the component name is the deployment object's name.
-- if the pod template has multiple containers, each one is a component named ${deployment}/${container}

-For each component of the application, the following settings are automatically available when 'adjust --query' is ran: replicas, mem, cpu (pending: add support for mem\_limit, mem\_request, cpu\_limit, cpu\_request).
-If a configuration file is present at ./config.yaml, any custom component settings in it are also returned by 'adjust --query' and map to environment variables of the matching container.
-In this file, if present, the k8s adjust driver configuration is under the _k8s_ top level key, while any environment variable settings are under a secondary key _application_ in the same formate as as the expected output of 'adjust --query'.
-Note this file should not include the pre-defined settings noted above - if you have environment variables with the same name, they cannot be set by this driver.
+This driver requires a configuration file to be present and to have deployments (and optionally their particular containers) specified as component names.
+That way the driver will know which deployments to operate on.

+The component name should be either of these two formats `deploymentName` or `deploymentName/containerName`. `deploymentName` and optionally `containerName` should reflect names of the deployment and the container that you want to optimize in your cluster.
+In case you specify just `deploymentName` in a name of a component, only the first container from a list of containers from a result of a command `kubectl get deployment/deploymentName -o json` will be used.

+You can tune arbitrary environment variables by defining them in a section `env` which is on the same level as section `settings` as can be seen in the example below.
+For environment variables we support only `range` and `enum` setting types.
+For `range` available setting properties are `min`, `max`, `step` and `unit`.
+For `enum` available setting properties are `values` and `unit`.
+Setting properties `min`, `max` and `step` denote respective boundaries of optimization for a particular setting.
+For example, `min: 1, max: 6, step: .125` for setting `mem` would mean the optimization will lie in a range of `1 GiB` to `6 GiB` with a step of change of at least `128 MiB`, but can be multiple of that.

+In case you don't have environment variable already set in a Deployment object manifest for a first container in case your component name is just `deploymentName` or for a particular container in case you explicitly specified it's name in a component name like this `deploymentName/containerName`, you can define a setting property `default` with the default value for that particular environment variable.
+The `default` value will be used at the time of a first adjustment in case no previous value was found.

+Only environment variables with a key `value` are supported.
+We do not support environment variables that have `valueFrom` value-defining property.
+Those without `value` should not be listed in section `env`.

 Example `config.yaml` configuration file:

     k8s:
-       whitelist_deployment_names:  [ "httpd" ]
        application:
           components:
-             httpd:
+             nginx/frontend:
                 settings:
-                   workers:
+                    cpu:
+                        min: .1
+                        max: 2
+                        step: .1
+                    mem:
+                        min: .5
+                        max: 8
+                        step: .1
+                    replicas:
+                        min: 3
+                        max: 15
+                        step: 1
+                env:
+                   COMMIT_DELAY:
-                      type: linear
+                      type: range
                       min: 1
-                      max: 20
+                      max: 100
                       step: 1
-                      value: 1

-This adds a new setting `workers` to the pod named `httpd`; note that the container spec in the pod manifest should include `env: [ {name: workers, value : N} ]`.
-Only env settings that have a `value` key are supported, if the container has settings with `valueFrom`, these should NOT be listed in the configuration file.
+                      default: 20

 To exclude a deployment from tuning, set `optune.ai/exclude` label to `'1'`.
-If including the servo in the application namespace, ensure this label is set on its Deployment object.
+If you include the driver in the application namespace, please make sure you define this label in driver's Deployment object.

-To work with _only_ an explicit list of valid deployments within the target namespace, then include in the config.yaml a list of these deployment names under the `whitelist_deployment_names` key, as shown in the example above.
-If this list is present in the config file, then only matching deployments will be tuned.

 Limitations:
-- works only on 'deployment' objects, other types of controllers are not supported.
+- works only on `deployment` objects, other types of controllers are not supported.
-- minimal tested k8s server version: 1.8.
-- if memory or CPU resource limit/request is not set, its value is returned as 0.
-- each container in a pod is treated as a separate 'component', however the replicas setting cannot be controlled individually for the containers in the same pod.
-If 'replicas' is set for multi-container pods and the values are different for the different containers, the last one prevails and will be applied to the pod (and thus to all its containers).
+- each container in a Deployment is treated as a separate `component`, however, the replicas setting cannot be controlled individually for the containers in the same deployment.
+If `replicas` is set for multi-container deployment and the values are different for different containers, the last one prevails and will be applied to the deployment (and thus to all of its containers).